ArickCodeGuy/readme-template/README.md

 That part is all about steps needed to contribute to any repo that you'll work with.

 - Code editor
-- Prefferred settings
+- Preferred settings
-- Editor extentions
+- Editor extensions
 - Formatting settings

 ### Git